Firefighters called to plant where earlier gas leak killed 6

 The liquid nitrogen system was installed to replace an older refrigeration system that used ammonia, the Chemical Safety Board said.
 It’s unclear whether Thursday’s concerns centered on the same production line where January’s release occurred or was somewhere else in the plant.

+Eric Lucero, a spokesperson for the Occupational Safety and Health Administration, said the workplace safety agency “has been provided limited information,” but is “actively looking into the circumstances surrounding the event.”
+The Chemical Safety Board did not respond to questions.

-The Chemical Safety Board and the Occupational Safety and Health Administration did not respond to questions about whether they were investigating the ammonia incident.
-Neither have released findings yet from investigations of the January liquid nitrogen release.
+Neither agency has yet released findings from investigations of the January liquid nitrogen release.

 Families of a number of dead workers have filed lawsuits against the German company that made the liquid nitrogen system, Messer Group, and a Messer employee who visited the plant in the days before the leak to service the system.
 Those suits allege Messer and the worker are at fault for failing to properly inspect, test, repair or shut down the system before the liquid nitrogen release.